Steven Kwan Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.49 team ERA ranks 19th across all league pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 143 total home runs at a rate of 1.2 per game (to rank 14th in the league).
+- Tigers pitchers combine to rank 14th in baseball in home runs given up (144 total, 1.2 per game).

-- Manning makes the start for the Tigers, his 12th of the season.
-He is 4-4 with a 4.45 ERA and 40 strikeouts through 58 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander tossed 5 1/3 innings against the Boston Red Sox, allowing no earned runs while surrendering two hits.
+- His last time out came on Sunday against the Boston Red Sox, when the left-hander tossed five innings, surrendering six earned runs while giving up 10 hits.

-- The 25-year-old has a 4.45 ERA and 6.1 strikeouts per nine innings in 11 games this season, while giving up a batting average of .233 to his opponents.
+- The 30-year-old has amassed an ERA of 3.13, with 9.2 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.